jdf2e/nutui-react/src/packages/noticebar/doc.en-US.md

 ## Intro

-Used to display a group of message notifications in a continuons loop.
+Used to display a group of message notifications in a continuous loop.

 ## Install